-SHW486.3 Deduct 1/2 point for over or under spinning up to 1/8 of a turn; deduct one point for over or under spinning 1/8 to 1/4 turn.
+SHW486.3 Deduct I/2 point for over or under spinning up to I/8 of a turn; deduct one point for over or under spinning I/8 to I/4 turn.
+A horse can only be assessed one over or under spin penalty per maneuver.

-SHW486.4 A I/2 point penalty deduction will be given for failure to remain a minimum of 20 feet (6 meters) from the wall or fence when approaching a stop and/or rollback.
+SHW486.4 A I/2 point penalty deduction will be given for failure to remain a minimum of 20 feet (6 meters) from the side of the arena when approaching a stop and/or rollback.

 SHW487.
-In patterns requiring a run-around, failure to be on the correct lead when rounding the end of the arena will be penalized as follows: for I/2 the turn or less, one point; for more than I/2 turn, two points.
+In patterns requiring a run-around, failure to be on the correct lead when rounding the end of the arena will be penalized as follows: